Milosz08/Milosz08/README.md

 ### Hi there 👋

-I am Computer Science student at Silesian University of Technology and Java developer.
+I am Computer Science student at Silesian University of Technology and T-shaped Java developer.
 Mostly work in: Angular, Java SE/EE, Spring Framework/Boot, JPA, FreeMarker, Hibernate, Liquibase, JPQL/SQL.

 My main interests revolve around web engineering with a focus on queueing theory in a broad range of web applications and their implementations in these